wasim-abuzaher/test-web-stack/README.md

 Here's what you should strive for:

+- **Application to look the same as designs (sizes, spacings, fonts, icons, etc), with attention to details.**
-- Good use of current HTML, CSS, JavaScript, Node.js & performance best practices
+- Good use of current HTML, CSS, JavaScript/Typescript, Node.js & performance best practices
 - Solid testing approach
 - Extensible code
-- Application to look same as designs

 ## Q&A
 > Where should I send back the result when I'm done?